 Orovars on the Moon, on Earth, on Venus and in Pellucidar are not egg layers.

-symbiont may be highly dependent upon its own commensalist bacteria
+The symbiont may be highly dependent upon its own commensalist bacteria

 or micro-organisms, or it might have been sensitive to the presence or

 proportion of key trace elements or amino acids particular to Barsoom.

-I imagine that live birth might come as a pretty horrible surprise to Orovar women
+I imagine that live birth might come as a pretty horrible surprise to Orovar

-symbiote?
-Does the symbiote inhabit both men and women, or merely the uterine
+two about the symbiote?
+Does the symbiote inhabit both men and women, or

-no particular reason why men should be carriers.
-Its likely that women
+mixing, there seems no particular reason why men should be carriers.
+Its

-fraction of it to her daughter.
+colony, or some fraction of it to her daughter.
 So, with even minimal loss,

 the genetic pool of each lineage of women's symbiotes would grow narrower

 and narrower.
 I wonder if this is a problem?
 Soft-shelled eggs?
 Non-hospitable

 eggs?
 Or do Barsoomian women have some way of exchanging spore symbiotes

 to keep up the genetic diversity?
-It might be as simple as taking baths together
+It might be as simple as taking baths

-Tara takes a bath with her female slave.
+of Mars, Tara takes a bath with her female slave.
 Unknowingly exchanging

 Alternately, the egg spores may reproduce parthenogenically.